IsabelleLefebvre97/PWHL-API-Reference/README.md

 # Formatted Data Documentation

-This section provides references for the publically-available formatted data, such as game calendars, standings tables, and player statistics.
+This section provides references for the publicly-available formatted data, such as game calendars, standings tables, and player statistics.

 ## HockeyTech Base URL